Buying Guide

 The quote should clearly specify panel brand, model, inverter brand, and all components.

-Without CEC accreditation, you wont receive STCs (government rebate).
+Without SAA accreditation (formerly CEC), you wont receive STCs (government rebate).
 This is non-negotiable.

 warningDoor-to-door sales